laukaichung/kubegres-deploy/README.md

-A [Kubegres](https://github.com/reactive-tech/kubegres) cluster using a custom PG image.
-It uses [Bank Vaults](https://github.com/banzaicloud/bank-vaults) to inject secrets into the pods environment.
+A [Kubegres](https://github.com/reactive-tech/kubegres) cluster with a custom Postgres v13.3 Docker image.
+It uses [Bank Vaults](https://github.com/banzaicloud/bank-vaults) to inject secrets into all Kubegres pods including the master, replica and backup cronjob pods.

 ````